relic-da/ArchEnemies/doc/md/arch-fitness.md

 Architecture fitness implies two main objectives
 - System adheres to the architecture during implementation and expansion over time
-- System meets the criteria which were driving and are critical for choosing the particular architecture
+- System meets the criteria which were driving and critical for choosing the particular architecture

 These objectives are achieved by implementing fitness functions.